skrub-data/skrub/CONTRIBUTING.rst

 Integration
 ^^^^^^^^^^^

 Community consensus is key in the integration process.
-Expect a minimum of 1 to 3 reviews depending on the size of the change before we consider merging the PR.
+Expect a minimum of 1 to 3 reviews from maintainers depending on the size of the change before we consider merging the PR.